peterjpxie/pxutil/README.rst

 Github Actions
 ==============
-The github action workflow has been configured to run build, test and publish to pypi.
+The github action workflow has been configured to run build, test and publish to pypi with cibuildwheel which builds cython extension for multiple python versions and platforms.

 The workflow is configured to run manually, not to waste resources on each commit, or automatically when a release is created.